AST-1 Seymour (Midweek)

 The decision to move the field sessions may not be made until 1-2 days in advance of the course, in order to assess the most current and updated snowpack and weather conditions.

 Our unique self-paced Virtual Training modules are designed to be done online in advance of the course on your own schedule.
 You will be enrolled in our Virtual Classroom 2-3 weeks in advance of the practical portion of the AST-1 course.
-The Virtual classes are set up to deliver the content in an engaging and interactive style and are delivered through a series of lessons in advance of the in-person classes and practical field sessions.
+The Virtual classes are set up to deliver the content in an engaging and interactive style and are delivered through a series of self-paced lessons in advance of the in-person classes and practical field sessions.

 You will receive instructions on how to register and access the Virtual Classroom online course content after you have registered for your AST-1 course, but you can complete this training on your own schedule and from any location of your choice.
 We are committed to providing the highest degree of online learning experience and flexibility; we welcome and encourage your ongoing feedback as we embark on this adventure in learning with Canada West!